mtoensing/simpletoc/readme.txt

 * Comes with English, French, Spanish, German, and Brazilian Portuguese translations.
 * Works with non-latin texts.
 Tested with Japanese and Arabic.
 * Finds headlines in groups and reusable blocks.
 And in groups within reusable blocks.
+* Compatible with AMP plugins.
 * Rank Math support.

 == Changelog ==

-= 4.9.2 =
+= 5.0 =

-* Fixed: Security warning on GitHub.
+* Feature: *Important*: New "simpletoc" and "simpletoc-list" css class for easier custom styles.
+But this might break existing custom css styles that have not been applied with Gutenberg.
+* Feature: Better "group" support.
+Put SimpleTOC in a group and style it with Gutenberg.
+See FAQ for details.
+* Feature: Native block support for wide and full width.
-* Feature: Added block.json and new coding standards for Gutenberg blocks.
+* Feature: Added block.json and refactoring with coding standards for Gutenberg blocks.
+* Fixed: Warning on GitHub.
+This is only relevant for the build process.

 = 4.9 =
 * Feature: Prevent php warnings when HTML of posts is not valid.